 StomperNet Is:

-A private membership coaching programA members-only website / portalA year long program, with continuing membership beyond thatFree </summary><link rel='alternate' type='text/html' href='http://www.seoresearchlabs.com/blog/2007/01/qa-dan-what-heck-is-stompernet.html' title='Q&amp;A - Dan, What The Heck Is StomperNet?'/><link rel='replies' type='text/html' href='http://www.blogger.com/comment.g?blogID=18210451&amp;postID=116779059124602610' title='2 Comments'/><link rel='replies' type='application/atom+xml' href='http://www.seoresearchlabs.com/blog/atom.xml' title='Post Comments'/><link rel='self' type='application/atom+xml' href='http://www.blogger.com/feeds/18210451/posts/default/116779059124602610'/><link rel='edit' type='application/atom+xml' href='http://www.blogger.com/feeds/18210451/posts/default/116779059124602610'/><author><name>Dan Thies</name></author></entry><entry><id>tag:blogger.com,1999:blog-18210451.post-116751271171456324</id><published>2006-12-30T12:34:00.000-08:00</published><updated>2006-12-30T13:05:14.033-08:00</updated><title type='text'>Leslie Rohde: The Cats Are Leaving The Bag</title><summary type='text'>During my "retirement party" teleclass the other night, I revealed why I am shutting down my SEO training programs... but I wasn't able to tell you about everyone who is joining me, because they hadn't all told "their people" yet.
+A private membership coaching programA members-only website / portalA year long program, with continuing membership beyond thatFree Dan Thiestag:blogger.com,1999:blog-18210451.post-1167512711714563242006-12-30T12:34:00.000-08:002006-12-30T13:05:14.033-08:00Leslie Rohde: The Cats Are Leaving The BagDuring my "retirement party" teleclass the other night, I revealed why I am shutting down my SEO training programs... but I wasn't able to tell you about everyone who is joining me, because they hadn't all told "their people" yet.

 Well, today I can let you in on a few of the real identities behind those code names I gave you last week.

-"Mr. Blue" is none other than Leslie Rohde, developer of </summary><link rel='alternate' type='text/html' href='http://www.seoresearchlabs.com/blog/2006/12/leslie-rohde-cats-are-leaving-bag.html' title='Leslie Rohde: The Cats Are Leaving The Bag'/><link rel='related' href='http://www.seoresearchlabs.com/rohde' title='Leslie Rohde: The Cats Are Leaving The Bag'/><link rel='replies' type='text/html' href='http://www.blogger.com/comment.g?blogID=18210451&amp;postID=116751271171456324' title='1 Comments'/><link rel='replies' type='application/atom+xml' href='http://www.seoresearchlabs.com/blog/atom.xml' title='Post Comments'/><link rel='self' type='application/atom+xml' href='http://www.blogger.com/feeds/18210451/posts/default/116751271171456324'/><link rel='edit' type='application/atom+xml' href='http://www.blogger.com/feeds/18210451/posts/default/116751271171456324'/><author><name>Dan Thies</name></author></entry><entry><id>tag:blogger.com,1999:blog-18210451.post-116726680950898150</id><published>2006-12-27T16:31:00.000-08:00</published><updated>2007-01-24T09:33:49.263-08:00</updated><title type='text'>I Quit: Ending My Training Programs</title><summary type='text'>You know I'm not one for drama ...so there's a good reason for that subject line.
+"Mr. Blue" is none other than Leslie Rohde, developer of Dan Thiestag:blogger.com,1999:blog-18210451.post-1167266809508981502006-12-27T16:31:00.000-08:002007-01-24T09:33:49.263-08:00I Quit: Ending My Training ProgramsYou know I'm not one for drama ...so there's a good reason for that subject line.

 Here's the scoop...
 A few days ago, I sent an email out to my newsletter subscribers, telling them that I'm closing the doors on my training business.